ronakupadhyaya/Horizons-week-07/day3/hohoho.md

 ### Exercise 2.
 Display photos stored in your messages

-Message objects in the `GET /messages` response now include an **optional** URL for a photo.
+Message objects in the `GET /messages` response now include an **optional** URL for a photo under the `photo` key.
 If a message has an attached photo, display it below the map using [Images in React Native](https://facebook.github.io/react-native/docs/images.html).

 You can test this functionality by uploading photos using Postman.